AdamboislevantFleury/CY-Path/README.md

 This project is based on board game for 2 or 4 players.
 This is a strategy game where the goal is the be first place don the opposite line of beginning.

+All the documentation can be found in the cypath.zip file.

 The project was done as part of our 1st year final project at CY Tech engineering school.

 Done by group 15.